 Not all retailers participate in the VAT refund scheme.
 When you purchase the goods ask the retailer if they participate as you will need to complete the form in the shop and the retailer will need to verify you have purchased the goods.
 The VAT rate is currently 20%.

-You will not received a refund of VAT if the VAT refund documentation is not fully completed.
+You will not receive a refund of VAT if the VAT refund documentation is not fully completed.
 The goods must be available for inspection by Border Force officers on request.

 Are you eligible to claim a VAT refund?